What you need to know about the Southwest Promise and how we’re supporting your well-being and comfort from check-in to deplaning.Learn more

 A: Yes, Southwest will have some “direct fares” that are only available through one of our direct sales channels.

 Q: Will EarlyBird® purchases be available in the GDS?

-A: EarlyBird® will be available in Amadeus beginning November 12, 2020.
-Travel agents and travelers can go to Southwest.com and purchase EarlyBird® for their customers.
-The agency will retain ownership of the ticket even if EarlyBird® is purchased directly with Southwest. **Travelport Early Bird TBD**
+A: EarlyBird® is now available in Amadeus.
+Travel agents and travelers can go to Southwest.com and purchase EarlyBird® for their customers, for reservations booked in all other GDS’s.
+The agency will retain ownership of the ticket even if EarlyBird® is purchased directly with Southwest.

 Q: Will Southwest send emails for ARC transactions?

 A: Travelport GDS agency issued tickets will no longer receive confirmation emails.
 You will continue to see emails sent for GDS tickets exchanged directly with Southwest, and for EarlyBird® purchases.